Tres Valles: Location

-The municipal territory covers an area of approximately 378.1km2, and is located in the south-central area of Veracruz, bounded by 96 ° 01 'and 96 ° 18' west of Greenwich and between 18 ° 10 '18 25' north latitude, in the region of Papalopan, between the state of Oaxaca and the towns of Tierra Blanca and Cosamaloapan.
+The municipal territory covers an area of approximately 378.1 km2, and is located in the south-central area of Veracruz, bounded by 96 ° 01 'and 96 ° 18' west of Greenwich and between 18 ° 10 '18 25' north latitude, in the region of Papalopan.
+The municipality of Tres Valles borders Tierra Blanca to the north, east, and west; the municipality of Cosamaloapan to the east and south; and the state of Oaxaca to the south and west.

 Hydrography

 The main rivers are the Amapa and Tonto, followed in importance by the Hondo, Mondongo, the Coyote, Zapote, and Jobo.

 Climate

+The climate in Tres Valles is tropical with an average temperature of 25°C and an average annual rainfall of 1,307 mm.
+The municipality's climate is classified as warm subhumid with summer rains and warm humid with abundant summer rains.
 Tres Valles has a warm humid climate, with winter rainfall makingup less than 5% of the annual rainfall.
 The rainy season is in autumn, and June is the hottest month of the year.
 There is no weather station in the municipality, and the nearest station is in located in Ciudad Alemán.